ondrik-network-hw/appreal/reduce/README.md

 [edit prepare.sh]
 ./prepare.sh
 ```
-4. Run the experiments (note that this step can take some time) by setting the paths in `experiments-size.sh` and `experiments-error.sh` and running the scripts
+4. Run the experiments (note that this step can take some time) by setting the paths and parameters in `experiments-size.sh` and `experiments-error.sh` and running the scripts
 ```
 ./experiments-size.sh
 ```